opencv/opencv/modules/core/doc/basic_structures.rst

     Sets all or some of the array elements to the specified value.

-    :param s: Assigned scalar, which is converted to the actual array type
+    :param s: Assigned scalar converted to the actual array type.

-    :param mask: The operation mask of the same size as  ``*this`` This is the advanced variant of ``Mat::operator=(const Scalar& s)`` operator.
+    :param mask: Operation mask of the same size as  ``*this``.
+This is an advanced variant of the ``Mat::operator=(const Scalar& s)`` operator.

 .. index:: Mat::reshape